"In 1892, the personal agenda of an adolescent

 "Stick to It Tip: Trust us, guys are just as nervous to talk to you, so don't be afraid to strike up a little casual conversation."

-I could shock you, grieve you, & waste your precious time (& mine) with more 2013 resolutions from the foolish women of our times but they were so foolish I decided not to.
+more 2013 resolutions from the foolish women of our times but they were so foolish I decided not to.
 And I'm sure many of us already know the wisdom of this generation is foolishness with God, (1Corinthians 3:19 "For the wisdom of this world is foolishness with God.") and "...that which is highly esteemed among men is abomination in the sight of God." (-Luke 16:15)

 Mothers, Sisters, friends keep yourself pure from this generation.
 Seek the Old Paths that uphold virtue; Proverbs 19:27- "Cease, my son, to hear the instruction that causeth to err from the words of knowledge." this verse can be applied to us daughters, as well.